 The EU's General Data Protection Regulations came into effect on 25th May 2018.
 For more information about how we use patient data and what your rights are, please view our fair processing notice and Data protection policy using the links below.

-Practice Fair Processing Notice (Privacy Notice) Fair Processing Notice
+Practice Fair Processing Notice (Privacy Notice) Privacy Notice

 Summary Care Record

 The practice now makes use of the Summary Care Records technology.
 A Summary Care Record is an electronic record, which contains information about the medication you take, allergies you may suffer from and any bad reactions to medicines you have had.
 Having this information stored in one place makes it easier for healthcare staff to treat you in an emergency, or when your GP surgery is closed.